XRPLF/xrpl4j/V3_MIGRATION.md

 system.
 For example, keys held in an HSM or other custody service can be referenced by a `PrivateKeyReference`.
 Different custody systems require different identifying information of private keys.
 Therefore, developers will likely need to extend or implement `PrivateKeyReference` for each custody provider they use.
-In turn, developers must implement `SignatureService<MyPrivateKeyReference>` to interact with any given custody service.
+In turn, developers must implement `SignatureService<MyPrivateKeyReference>` to interact with any given custody service, although `AbstracSignatureService` can be extended to reduce a large portion of this effort.

 ### Signing and Verifying Transactions
 The main interface used to sign and verify transactions in version 2 was